 Additional Controls

 Step 12: The All Reports section gives a complete overview of all migration and backup activities.
-It lets users track status, view summaries, and review logs for Email, SharePoint, OneDrive, and SharePoint Deduplication in one place.
+It lets users track status, view summaries, and review logs.
+Click on Deduplicate Reports and then click on the SharePoint Deduplication Reports.

-Step 13: The SharePoint Deduplication Reports section shows a complete summary of all SharePoint migrations.
-It helps administrators track progress, verify duplicate data, and space reclaimed statistics after migration.
+Step 13: The SharePoint Deduplication Reports section shows a complete summary of all SharePoint.
+It helps administrators track progress, verify duplicate data, and calculate space reclaimed statistics after migration.

 After downloading the Aryson Microsoft 365 Migration Tool, you will find the welcome screen as played below.